GoyoStach/GoyoStach/README.md

   - [ ] Create a project that will have a readme with my themes such as :
     - [ ] Rose pine ( Default / moon / Dawn)
     - [ ] Expresso (Aurore (Light), Crépuscule (Dark))
-- [ ] Create a Readme page where i will store my project ideas (this list)

 ## More about me

 ### Work
 I am a full stack Lead tech in [Keyrus](https://keyrus.com/fr/fr/home) based in Lyon.
+We are recruiting so feel free to contact me if you ever need more information !

 ### Education
 I graduated from [ISEP (institut supérieur d'électronique de Paris)](https://en.isep.fr/) in 2021, with a specialization in inovation and entrepreneurship.